December 31st

 Meaning of the subhAShita:

-Those who are enslaved to desire, are enslaved to the whole world; (but) for those to whom desire is enslaved, to them the entire world is enslaved.
+Those who are enslaved to desire, are enslaved to the entire world; (but) for those under whom desire is enslaved, to them the whole world is enslaved.

 Commentary:

 'Desire' has a strange power.
 Once it gets its hold on a person, he will act as if he's possessed by it!
 His sole purpose in life becomes fulfilling that desire.
-In due course, he will throw his true goals in life, values, morals and self-esteem to the wind.
-A person with no self-esteem or morals will stoop to any level just to achieve his desires.
+In due course, he will throw his true goals of life, as well as his values, morals, and self-esteem to the wind.
+A person with no self-esteem or morals will stoop to any level, only to achieve his desires.
 He would be willing to be a slave to anyone or anything just so his desires are met!
 Hence, he is considered a slave to the whole world.

-To a person who has the willpower to overcome his 'desires', life is merry.
+It is difficult to control desire but keeping it under check is a mark of maturity.
+Life is merry to a person with the willpower to overcome his 'desires'.
 He will have higher and nobler goals in mind and will strive to achieve them.
 Naturally, he earns the respect of those around him.
-He can grow to heights where the whole world is ready to work with him, look up to him, and is willing to serve him!
+He can grow to heights where the entire world is ready to work with him, look up to him, and be willing to serve him!

 Brutal is the power of desire!
-But, once that threshold is overcome, then there is no stopping the growth and magnanimity of the person.
+But, once that grip is overcome, then there is no stopping the growth and magnanimity of that person.

 pada vigrahaH: